Archive for May, 2010

 written by Richard

 The impending appearance of “the Great White Fleet” excited all of Southern California in the spring of 1908.
 Newspapers eagerly sought the “first” photographs of the fleet.
 Publisher William Randolph Hearst was more eager than most.
-Read more about the Photos Caper.
+Read more about the Hearst Photos Caper.

 The Great White Fleet entering Magdalena Bay